-The total pension liability in the December 31, 2017 and 2016 actuarial valuations were determined using the following assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2018 and 2017 actuarial valuations were determined using the following assumptions, applied to all periods included in the measurement:

-Inflation: 3% per year Salary increases: Group 1: 6% - 4.25%, based on service Group 4: 7% - 4.75%, based on service Investment rate of return: 7.75%, net of pension plan investment expense, including inflation
+Inflation: 3% per year

+Salary increases: Group 1: 6% - 4.25%, based on service

+Group 4: 7% - 4.75%, based on service

+Investment rate of return: 7.75%, net of pension plan investment expense, including inflation

-Mortality rates for the 2017 and 2016 actuarial valuations were based on the RP-2000 Mortality Table (base year 2009) with full generational mortality improvement using Scale BB.
+Mortality rates for the 2018 and 2017 actuarial valuations were based on the RP-2000 Mortality Table (base year 2009) with full generational mortality improvement using Scale BB.
 For disabled lives, the mortality rates were based on the RP-2000 Mortality Table (base year 2012) with full generational mortality improvement using Scale BB.

-The long-term expected rate of return on pension plan investments for the 2017 and 2016 actuarial valuations were determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of arithmetic real rates of return by the target asset allocation percentage and by adding expected inflation.
+The long-term expected rate of return on pension plan investments for the 2018 and 2017 actuarial valuations were determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of December 31, are summarized in the following table:

-2 017 2016
+2 018 2 017

 Asset Class Target Allocation Long-Term Expected Rate of Return Target Allocation Long-Term Expected Rate of Return

-PRIT Core 45% 6% 45% 5%
+PRIT Core 45% 5% 45% 6%

-Domestic Equity 27% 7% 27% 7%
+Domestic Equity 27% 5% 27% 7%

-International Equity 5% 6% 5% 4%
+International Equity 5% 5% 5% 6%

 Real Estate 10% 7% 10% 7%

-Fixed Income 13% 3% 13% 5%
+Fixed Income 13% 2% 13% 3%

 Total 100.00% 100.00% =